Limited time: Save up to 33% on every planView pricing

 • iOS keyboard caveat.
 The developer's published App Store replies recommend switching to online models for iOS keyboard reliability — which defeats the on-device privacy benefit for iOS users who chose Spokenly precisely for local processing.

-This article walks through each Spokenly mode in detail, the privacy policy's load-bearing claims (and silences), the iOS keyboard documentation gap, a five-question Spokenly Safety Decision Tree, and the on-device alternatives that sidestep the mode question entirely.
+This article walks through each Spokenly mode in detail, the privacy policy's load-bearing claims (and silences), the iOS keyboard documentation gap, a five-question Spokenly Safety Decision Tree, and the alternatives whose two-mode design simplifies the privacy question.

 Disclosure: Voibe is our product.
 We verified Spokenly's privacy policy effective March 2, 2026, the App Store listing (ID 6740315592, v1.7.4 April 7 2026), and the Spokenly homepage feature claims (Local Only Mode, MCP server) on May 26, 2026.
 Quotes from the privacy policy are verbatim; we cite specific paragraphs where applicable.